GINARTeam/docs/docs/API-User-Dashboard/dashboard.md

 -	**Last 3 Months Service**: Recent 3 months service review - request purchased / used / incurred
 -	**Last 3 Years Service**: Recent 3 years service review - request purchased / used / incurred

 > **Notice**: The notification will be triggered automatically from GINAR system to your email when your service balance reaching to 10% availability.
-To avoid any recurred request happen, please consider to upgrade your subscription.